osiegmar/FastCSV/docs/src/content/docs/guides/upgrade_3.md

 ## SimpleFieldModifier

 The `SimpleFieldModifier` class has been removed.
-It was a simple implementation of the `FieldModifier` interface that is now replaced by the `FieldModifiers#transform(Function<String, String>)` method.
+It was a simple implementation of the `FieldModifier` interface that is now replaced by the `FieldModifiers#modify(Function<String, String>)` method.

 Old way:
 ```java